galasa-dev/galasa.dev/src/markdown-pages/docs/managers/github-manager.md

 ## Using the Manager

+To use the GitHub Manager you must import the _@GitHubIssue_ annotation into the test, as shown in the following example:

+```
+import dev.galasa.githubissue.GitHubIssue;
+...
+```

 The GitHub Manager is activated if there is a _@GitHubIssue_ annotation on the test class or any of its test methods.
 The presence of the _@GitHubIssue_ annotation means that there is a known problem which is expected to affect the result of the test.

 If the issue is expected to affect one or more specific test methods, add the annotation on the test method.
 If the scope of the issue is larger and might affect the whole test class, add the annotation at the class level.

-To use the GitHub Manager you must import the _@GitHubIssue_ annotation into the test, as shown in the following example, which is based on the _BatchAccountsOpenTest_ that is provided with Galasa SimBank:

-```
-import dev.galasa.githubissue.GitHubIssue;
-...
-@Test
-@GitHubIssue(issue = "1000", repo = "galasa-dev/projectmanagement")
-public class BatchAccountsOpenTest {
-```
+### Examples

 Use the following examples, which are based on _BatchAccountsOpenTest_ to understand how to add the _@GitHubIssue_ annotation for GitHub issue number _1000_ to a test method and to a test class.

-### Example

 GitHub issue _1000_ has a status of _open_ on GitHub in the _galasa-dev/projectmanagement_ repository.
 Issue _1000_ tracks a known problem with the behaviour of the
 Z/OS Batch Manager.
 The issue causes the test class _BatchAccountsOpenTest_ to fail.